b33j0r/komrad-lang-golden-boy/README.md

 # The Komrad Programming Language

+**Warning: this is an old version of komrad, preserved because it has the richest set of example programs**

 Things in `[]` are called _message boxes_, and the {} that comes
 after them is called a _block_.
 Together, a `[] {}` pair is called a _message handler_.